-The Plan is a defined contribution plan covering generally all U.S. employees of Foot Locker, Inc. ("the Company") and its affiliates that adopt the Plan, with the exception of the employees whose primary place of employment is in Puerto Rico.
+The Plan is a defined contribution plan covering generally all U.S. employees of Foot Locker, Inc. ("the Company") and its affiliates that adopt the Plan, with the exception of the employees whose primary place of employment is in Puerto Rico and are covered under another affiliate defined contribution plan.
 Eligible employees are those who have attained age twenty-one and completed one year of service consisting of at least 1,000 hours.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
 The Plan became effective as of January 1, 1996.